Hype Sales and Bad Bots Are Trending: Is Your Brand Ready?

 - Plan: Implement specialized rule sets just before the hype sale begins that address their site’s traffic patterns and purchase flow.
 Brands must also consider that “regular” customers who aren’t interested in the hype sale will also visit their site on sale day to purchase other products.
 It’s important that these customers have a frictionless experience outside of the big sale.

 - Enforce: Hype sales protection must consider and address both human and bot interactions.
-Brands need advanced machine learning and behavioral analysis to stay ahead of bot-driven disruptions.
+Brands need advanced machine learning and behavioural analysis to stay ahead of bot-driven disruptions.
 But machine learning needs to be accurate enough to not block humans from making purchases or make it too difficult for them to get through the buying process.
 Brands should be able to dynamically determine what kinds of traffic to prioritize throughout the hype sale.

 - Report: Once the hype sale is over, brands should have access to feedback on anomalous activity so that launch rules can be improved for future sales.
 Sales and regular traffic can be clearly delineated by SKUs by traffic type.

 It can behoove brands to look outside their own IT departments for help with hype sales.
 Executing these sales is like planning for Black Friday and has heavy resource requirements.
-Complicating things further, bot mitigation relies on flagging anomalous behavior, but user behavior during these sales isn’t in line with normal purchasing patterns.
+Complicating things further, bot mitigation relies on flagging anomalous behaviour, but user behaviour during these sales isn’t in line with normal purchasing patterns.
 This makes it difficult to differentiate between bots and humans on sale day.
 Lastly, bot operators have become savvier.
 They’ve learned how to blend their bots in with normal traffic with the use of botnets and avoid classic detections by exploiting API vulnerabilities such as deprecated end points.

 Hype sales are a great addition to a brand’s marketing plan if they are executed properly.
 Implementing proven strategies for bot mitigation can ensure success on sale day by isolating and differentiating site traffic, improving customer experience and thwarting bots.
 Read the Hibbett Sports case study to learn how PerimeterX protects Hibbett’s hype sales from bot attacks.